Mortgage on AED 10,000 salary UAE 2026: which banks lend and what you can borrow

 Mortgage affordability by salary

 AED 10,000 per month is the UAE mortgage market's most restricted salary tier.
-Most major banks set their minimum lending threshold at AED 15,000, which means the bank shortlist at AED 10,000 is short.
+Banks set their own minimum salary and none of the large lenders publishes it consistently, so the shortlist at AED 10,000 is short and you have to ask each bank in writing.
 This article shows which banks will actually process your application, the exact CBUAE 50% DBR working, the maximum you can borrow (~AED 949,000), the property types that fit within that budget, and what you can do to improve your position before applying.

 The CBUAE 50% DBR rule applied to AED 10,000 salary